SameOldNick/SameOldWebsite/README.md

 ## 🤝 Contributions
 Contributions, feedback, and suggestions are all warmly welcome!
 Whether you're helping fix a bug, suggesting design improvements, or adding a new feature, your input is valued.

+For additional details on development procedures, please refer to the [CONTRIBUTIONS.md](CONTRIBUTIONS.md) file.

 ## 🔗 Connect with Same Old Nick

  * Follow Nick on Twitter: @SameOldNick